This post originally appeared on VICE Australia.

 James was laughing.
 I was struggling to see the funny side—kooky Colin from the front room had graduated to full creep.
 This is what happens to a man who is left completely alone, with nothing left to do.
 James and I agreed we'd dump the shit before Colin's daughter arrived.

-Colin's daughter arrived accompanied by her elderly neighbours.
+Colin's daughter arrived accompanied by her elderly neighbors.
 Everything we put aside was displayed on Colin's porch.
 His war chest, uniforms, journals, and books were lined up neatly.
-They took the DVDs, organised for someone to take the fridge later that day.
+They took the DVDs, organized for someone to take the fridge later that day.
 And that was it.

 They left in a taxi.
-James and I celebrated knock-off with a cigarette on the porch.
-Everything but the sentimental items were in the skip and the house was bare.
-I flicked through a stack of old papers, which had somehow escaped the bin, and found they were a collection of handwritten letters.
+James and I celebrated finishing our work with a cigarette on the porch.
+Everything but the sentimental items were thrown out, and the house was bare.
+I flicked through a stack of old papers, which had somehow escaped the trash can, and found they were a collection of letters.
 They were heartbreaking.

-The common theme was: "Love Is A Lie."
+The common theme was: "Love is a lie."
 Colin wrote about the con of love and life.
 I thought again about the porn and the misplaced sexual energy.
-I realised having seen Colin's innermost thoughts that he was completely at odds with himself.
-Colin's writings were brutally honest, he denied love.
+I realized having seen Colin's innermost thoughts that he was completely at odds with himself.
+Colin's writings were brutally honest; he denied love.

 Check out more of Michael's illustrations on Tumblr.